flarfnug/sb-duel-game/README.md

 # sb-duel-game
-Youtube Duel chat-game with https://extensions.streamer.bot/t/youtube-points-system-core/223 as it's base, use !duel &lt;targetuser> to start, !duel should point at the duelGame action,  !accept should point at the accept subaction.
+Youtube Duel chat-game with https://extensions.streamer.bot/t/youtube-points-system-core/223 as it's base, use

+!duelamount to set the duel amount

+!duel [targetuser] to start,

+!accept to start the duel

+!deny to cancel duel

+Duel will end automatically in two minutes if there is no response from the target.